ronan498/Energy-Forecasting-Project/README.md

 # Energy‑Forecasting‑Project

 I spent some time working with time series forecasting models and found Auto ARIMA and AutoTS to be very effective.
 In this repository I compare and analyse these models to see how they automate electricity‑consumption forecasting for a microgrid.
+Due to confidentiality, the original dataset cannot be shared; however, the notebook is provided so you can apply the same workflow to your own data.

 ---